HomeLatest NewsBFSICentre onboards top banker K V Kamath as NaBFID chief

 Preferred Source of Google

-Parliament in March cleared the National Bank for Financing Infrastructure and Development (NaBFID) Bill 2021 to support the development of long-term non-recourse infrastructure financing in India, including the development of the bonds and derivatives markets necessary for infrastructure financing.
+Parliament in March cleared the National Bank for Financing Infrastructure and Development (NaBFID) Bill 2021 to support the development of long-term non-recourse infrastructure financing in , including the development of the bonds and derivatives markets necessary for infrastructure financing.

 “New approach to building #AatmaNirbharBharat!
-Central Government has appointed K V Kamath to the post of Chairperson, National Bank for Financing Infrastructure and Development, a newly set up DFI in India,” of (DFS), under the finance ministry, tweeted.
+Central Government has appointed K V Kamath to the post of Chairperson, National Bank for Financing Infrastructure and Development, a newly set up DFI in India,” Department of Services (DFS), under the finance ministry, tweeted.

 Advertisement